-The Board of Directors of Silver Spike Acquisition Corp ("Silver Spike") met one time during the last fiscal year.
-Each member of the Board of Directors of Silver Spike attended 75% or more of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were a director or committee member.
-Following the completion of our Business Combination in June 2021, the Board met two times during 2021.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were a director or committee member.
+The Board met eight times during 2022.
+All directors except Mr. Hartfield attended 75% or more of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were a director or member.
+Mr. Hartfield was unable to attend two meetings of the Technology Committee because of the illness of an immediate family member.